What Does Under Contract Mean in Real Estate?

-At some point during the house-hunting process, you've no doubt stumbled upon a listing that at first glance seems too good to be true.
+At some point during the house-hunting process, you've undoubtedly stumbled upon a listing that, at first glance, seems too good to be true.
 The photos look amazing.
 The house meets every last one of your specifications.
-The school district is great, the neighborhood has a lot to offer, and the location is perfect.
+The school district is excellent, the neighborhood has a lot to offer, and the location is perfect.

-As you search for that home of your dreams on various real estate websites, you'll likely encounter a wide range of different statuses depending on the listing.
+As you search for that home of your dreams on various real estate websites, you'll likely encounter various statuses depending on the listing.
 "Under contract" is one of them, which is exactly what it sounds like: a prospective seller and a buyer have entered into a process where they've agreed to not only the terms of the contract but other important factors like the sale price, the closing date, contingencies and more.

-There are many things that take place once you go under contract on a home.
+Many things take place once you go under contract on a home.

-But what does "under contract" actually mean in a deeper sense, and how will it impact your ability to put an offer on this particular property?
-To get answers to those questions, you must first understand more about how the sales and closing process actually works.
-So....
+But what does "under contract" actually mean in a more profound sense, and how will it impact your ability to put in an offer on this particular property?
+To get answers to those questions, you must first understand how the sales and closing process works.

-Let's Break it Down: What Does Under Contract Mean in Real Estate?
+Let's Break it Down: What Does Under Contract Mean?

-When a buyer makes an offer on a prospective house, they typically work directly with their own real estate agent to come up with an appropriate offer and present their preapproval letter showing they are capable of purchasing the home.
-Based on this, the agent will create what is called an "offer letter" or "offer to purchase and contract" to send to the seller's agent.
-There are many things buyers need when buying a house and anything can go wrong during the purchase process, though 'under contract' all starts with the seller's acceptance of the buyer's offer.
+When a buyer makes an offer on a prospective house, they typically work directly with their own real estate agent to come up with a reasonable offer and present their preapproval letter showing they are capable of purchasing the home.
+The agent will create an "offer letter" or "offer to purchase and contract" to send to the seller's agent.
+There are many things buyers need when buying a house, and anything can go wrong during the purchase process, though 'under contract' all starts with the seller's acceptance of the buyer's offer.

-This letter will detail a few key things, including price, which is obviously the most important element in any financial transaction as large as this one.
-If it's currently a buyer's market, the buyer usually submits an offer that is below the asking price to see if it gets accepted.
-If it's a seller's market, they may submit one higher than the asking price as the chances that the property has seen multiple offers is high.
+This letter will detail a few key things, including price, which is the most crucial element in any financial transaction as large as this one.
+If it's currently a buyer's market, the buyer usually submits an offer below the asking price to see if it gets accepted.
+If it's a seller's market, they may present one higher than the asking price, as the chances that the property has seen multiple offers are high.

-This offer letter will also include a discussion of closing costs, which can get complicated depending on the circumstances.
+This offer letter will also discuss closing costs, which can get complicated depending on the circumstances.
 Generally speaking, buyers are expected to pay roughly 5% of the full value of the mortgage on things like closing fees and other related services.
-Sellers typically pay between 6% and 10% of the final sale amount on closing costs, which obviously includes things like commissions to their own real estate agents.
+Sellers typically pay between 6% and 10% of the final sale amount on closing costs, including commissions to their real estate agents.

-If it's a seller's market, this is when a buyer may offer to pay for part of the seller's closing costs in an effort to really make their pitch stand out.
-If it's a buyer's market, the seller could essentially do the exact same thing to try to get their property off the market as quickly as possible.
+If it's a seller's market, this is when a buyer may offer to pay for part of the seller's closing costs to make their pitch stand out.
+If it's a buyer's market, the seller could do the same thing to get their property off the market as quickly as possible.

 Finally, an offer letter will include any contingencies that need to be met BEFORE a home can be sold.
-So while the home may be under contract it's still not 'sold' which means it could come back to the market.
+So while the house may be under contract, it's still not 'sold,' which means it could come back to the market.
 In essence, these are opportunities for a buyer to back out of a contract if any of these contingencies fail to be met.

 Just a few of the most common forms of contingencies found in real estate include but are not limited to ones like:

-- Financial contingencies, which are usually a way to show a seller that a buyer has been pre-approved for the appropriate amount of financing.
-If for some reason the buyer is unable to get approved for the desired type of mortgage, their offer can be canceled without any actual penalty.
+- Financial contingencies usually show a seller that a buyer has been pre-approved for the appropriate financing.
+If, for some reason, the buyer cannot get approved for the desired type of mortgage, their offer can be canceled without any actual penalty.

-- Appraisal contingencies, which demand that the property must be appraised for at least the purchase price, but ideally higher.
-If the appraisal comes in lower than that amount, the seller can either lower their price or the offer can be canceled without penalty.
+- Appraisal contingencies demand that the property must be appraised for at least the purchase price, but ideally higher.
+If the appraisal comes in lower than that amount, the seller can either lower their cost or cancel the offer without penalty.

-- Inspection contingencies, which require a professional home inspector to go over the property with a fine-toothed comb so that the buyer can get an idea of any repairs that they may be looking at.
-Depending on what that inspector finds, the buyer can either have the seller take care of certain high ticket issues, can negotiate on the price to make up for the costs, or cancel the contract.
+- Inspection contingencies require a professional home inspector to go over the property with a fine-toothed comb so the buyer can get an idea of any repairs they may be looking at.
+Depending on what that inspector finds, the buyer can either have the seller take care of specific high ticket issues, can negotiate on the price to make up for the costs, or cancel the contract.

-- Sales contingencies, which are actually quite common.
-This means that a buyer will only purchase this new home if they are able to sell their current one.
-It's not unusual for certain types of real estate contracts to be contingent on the sale of two, three or even more homes.
+- Sales contingencies are pretty standard.
+This means buyers will only purchase this new home if they can sell their current one.
+It's not unusual for specific real estate contracts to be contingent on selling two, three, or even more homes.